Saint-Pierre-de-Chartreuse: Since 1970

-Winter sports (mainly alpine skiing but Nordic skiing or snowshoeing) relate to the heart of the township the massive 90 million euros per year and are make a work-life to a large number of Chartroussins.
+Winter sports (mainly alpine skiing but Nordic skiing or snowshoeing) relate to the heart of the area, with 90 million euros per year, and they provide work to a large number of Chartroussins.

-Crafts are not left out, and the village is home to masons, stonecutters, carpenters, and all corporations of the building ...
+Crafts are not left out, and the village is home to masons, stonecutters and carpenters.

-Tourism remains one of the very solid players of the Chartreuse Massif and the township.
-Many visitors come to discover the Grande Chartreuse monastery founded by St. Bruno in 1084 and especially the Museum of the Grande Chartreuse at the Correrie dedicated to it: 60,000 visitors / year.
+Tourism remains one of the very solid players of the Chartreuse Massif and the area.
+Many visitors come to discover the Grande Chartreuse monastery founded by St. Bruno in 1084 and especially the Museum of the Grande Chartreuse at the Correrie dedicated to it: 60,000 visitors a year.

-The shops are also present: bakery, butchery, supermarket, pharmacy, newsagent, cheese, bars, hotels, restaurants, sports shops, salon.
+Shops include a bakery, butchery, supermarket, pharmacy, newsagent, cheese, bars, hotels, restaurants, sports shops and salon.